resparza1995/pong-sfml/README.md

 ## Features
 When is in menu, players are playing machine vs machine and score text is not shown.
 When match starts, score text appears up.
-When a player hits the ball, scores 1.
 Pause pressing ESC.